JM1/ansible-collection-jm1-cloudy/README.md

 * Host [`lvrt-lcl-session-srv-3*`][inventory-example] showcases how to [fingerprint and report hardware specifications of systems][pxe-hwfp] which can be booted via [PXE][pxe-wiki].
 Hosts `lvrt-lcl-session-srv-310-*` and `lvrt-lcl-session-srv-311-*` demonstrate how a poweron-fingerprint-report-poweroff cycle works in practice.
+* Hosts [`lvrt-lcl-session-srv-4*`][inventory-example] showcase how to deploy an [installer-provisioned][okd-ipi]
+  [OKD][okd] cluster on bare-metal servers.
+This setup uses libvirt domains (QEMU/KVM based virtual machines) to simulate bare-metal servers and auxiliary resources. [sushy-emulator][sushy-emulator] provides a virtual Redfish BMC to power cycle servers and mount virtual media for hardware inspection and provisioning.
+Beware of high resource utilization, e.g. this cluster requires >64GB of RAM.

 [cloud-init-doc]: https://cloudinit.readthedocs.io/
 [devstack]: https://docs.openstack.org/devstack/latest/